How Pots and Pans Affect Food and Health: the materials used to make kitchen pots, pans, and frying pans could affect

 Glass: glass is a neutral material that does not react with foods, and which comes in a range of attractive colors.
 Two things to bear in mind: don’t use glass pans with metal parts in microwave ovens, because metal blocks the waves and sends out electrical sparks which damage the oven, giving you the fright of your life.
 The other precaution?
 Remember that glass is a delicate material.
 If it falls it breaks, sometimes along with everything inside.
 If you have a tendency to be clumsy, choose another type of pot, despite the lovely colors.

 Iron: pots made of this material have their pros and their cons.
 Iron is an excellent heat conductor, which also retains heat for a long time; pots are easy to clean and last forever, despite being extremely heavy.
 It’s also known that iron from the pot is absorbed into the food and until recently, people believed that this even increased the food’s nutritional value.
 Subsequent studies have shown that the type of iron that gets into the food is not absorbed by the body, and what’s worse, it can be harmful for people who suffer from “hemochromatosis”, a condition in which this build-up of iron can even damage internal organs.

 Non-stick coatings: non-stick surfaces are made of plastic (polytetrafluoroethylene, to be precise) with chemical hardeners.
 As long as the surface of the pan is not scratched or chipped, there is no problem.
 When this product came on to the market, it was snapped up by dieters because it can be used for fat-free cooking.
 Remember though that good quality Teflon is very expensive and you must take extra care to avoid scratches, by using wood or plastic implements and washing with gentle sponges that don’t damage the surface.
 Bear in mind that you should not cook at very high temperatures in non-stick pots.

 Another thing to think about when you’re shopping.
-I leave you to think about it.
+I leave you to digest it.